2019 SAG Awards: The Best Moments and Biggest Surprises from the Star-Studded Ceremony

 Getting right down to the show, Alec Baldwin hit the stage to introduce the nominees for Best Supporting Actor in a Limited Series, and the pair had great flirtatious energy that got downright, hilariously vulgar.

-Alison Brie and Dave Franco Shine Bright
+Alison Brie and Dave Franco Shine Bright4:50 PM:

 The GLOW star stole the spotlight in a strapless black Miu Miu gown, complete with a gorgeous, oversized winged bow in the back giving her the appearance of having wings.